shamilkotta/edWorld/README.md

 ## **About**

-edWorld is a student management app for educational institutions.
-Here institution admin/office can collect fee payments from students and manage attendance and monthly performances and other data also.
-Admin can host new batches and assign teacher as head, add as many subjects and subjectwise teachers also.
-Also, the admin will get nice-looking charts around the data of students.
+edWorld is a web app is designed to assist educational institutions in managing their students and teachers.
+It includes a range of features such as admission management, batch creation with assigned teachers and subjects, student attendance and performance tracking, and fee payment management.
+On top of node js express and mongodb the platform has utilised various technologies including Bootstrap, Razorpay, Nodemailer, and Cloudinary to improve its functionality and user experience.
+It has been hosted on AWS with EC2 and Route 53 to ensure seamless access and scalability.

 ![image](https://user-images.githubusercontent.com/64640025/211061221-cdd72a97-87b0-4ae9-a66e-310be5d07250.png)